18 Powerful Non-Fiction & Fiction Books about Grief for 2023

 Her feelings were all over the map and felt so deeply true to the grief process.
 I loved Eve’s Nigeran family and how they came together to try to put her back together.
 This is one book about grief I will recommend over and over again.

-If you love this contemporary fiction book about grief, check out Books Like A Man Called Ove.
 But don’t let the description throw you off.
 At its heart, this is one of the best feel-good books and one of my all-time favorite books!
-If you have not read it, it is definitely one of the best book club books.
+If you have not read it, you should consider it for your book club.

 Forever, Interrupted by Taylor Jenkins Reid